lxde/lxsession/README.md

 LXSession can start a set of programs specified by the distribution makers or users.
-Furthermore, LXSession is more advanced than some of the other ones because it can ``guard'' the specified programs, and get them restarted if crashes happened.
+Furthermore, LXSession is more advanced than some of the other ones because it can "guard" the specified programs, and get them restarted if crashes happened.

 Besides, the major difference between LXSession and the preceding programs